jgibbins1990/NFL_GPS_tracking_project/README.md

 FEATURE ENGINEERING / DATA SELECTION:

-In order to reduce the complexity I have limited my analysis to only frames relating to the ball snap, pass_forward, pass_forward + 0.5 seconds (p5 in the notebook) and pass_forward + 1.0 seconds (p10 in the notebook)

 I am using featuring engineering to extract players movements relative to each other for each of these frames and changes between the frames.